kazumah1/sigyl/state/plan.md

 ## Project Overview
 Migrating from Railway to Google Cloud Run for 60-75% cost savings while maintaining all functionality.
 The platform enables users to deploy MCP (Model Context Protocol) servers with a simplified configuration approach.

+## Deep Link & Install Command Status (MCPPackagePage, CLI, Web UI)

+### ✅ Completed
+- **Cursor, VS Code, Claude Install Commands:**
+  - Install modal generates copy-paste CLI commands for all supported clients.
+  - Commands now include both `--key` and `--profile` for proper authentication and user context.
+  - JSON config for MCP server is available in a pretty-printed, copyable modal for advanced/manual installs.
+- **HTTP API Deep Link:**
+  - HTTP API button generates a copyable HTTPS URL for the MCP server, including `api_key` and `profile` as query parameters, using the deployed server's `source_api_url`.
+- **Cursor Deep Link:**
+  - Cursor install button generates a deep link for Cursor app, using the MCP server's name and config.
+- **Security Note:**
+  - Current approach exposes API key in the install command for convenience.
+This is a temporary solution; future plans include OAuth-based login for improved security and UX.

+### 🟡 In Progress / To-Do
+- **OAuth Login Flow:**
+  - Implement browser-based or CLI-based OAuth login to avoid exposing API keys in install commands.
+  - Store tokens securely for seamless CLI usage (like Vercel/GitHub CLI).
+- **Further UX Polish:**
+  - Improve error handling and user guidance for deep link and install flows.
+  - Add more contextual help and documentation in the install modal.
+- **Mobile/Accessibility Polish:**
+  - Ensure all install/deep link features are mobile-friendly and accessible.
+- **Testing:**
+  - Comprehensive testing of all deep link/install flows across supported clients and platforms.

+---

 ## Key Changes from Smithery
 1. **Configuration**: Using `sigyl.yaml` instead of `mcp.yaml`
 2. **Runtime Types**: `node|container` instead of `typescript`